(Mr. Bob McWhorter Northwest Vietnam reviews of 7 days Dirt biking, ~1,100 km)

 An excellent adventure, a great variety of mountain roads, passes, driving in the clouds, roads from trails, rain, mud, water buffalo, dogs, chickens, and many local people to smile and wave to.
 Sometimes the roads were closed temporarily, we had light drizzle but it was ok.
 The trails were excellent, and they were a challenge but well worth the effort.
 We had 2 Minsks and 1 Honda, each had its own features and I traded off on the Honda and Minsk.
 Holger and I discussed another tour next year.

 Ngoc, Holger and I departed Hanoi for our great adventure on Friday, April 6th, for 7 days up through the mountains and up to Sapa and Lao Cai.
 From there we would return on the night train with bikes on the train also.

 Each day was another adventure, we had to negotiate mud fields, rain, closed roads, water buffalo, and many creatures along the way.
-We saw many different tribes of people and their dress and colourful daily wear.
-We stopped to talk and negotiate with local people, talk to the children and exchange a few words.
+We saw many different tribes of people and their dress and colorful daily wear.
+We stopped to talk and negotiate with local people, talk to the children, and exchange a few words.